pupbrained/drop-confirm/README.md

 - **Blacklist**
     - Allows for disabling the confirmation prompt on certain items.
     - Can also be used like a whitelist instead.
+- **Confirmation Mode**
+    - The mode to be used for displaying the confirmation prompt.
+    - Options: Actionbar (default), chat, popup.